Loading

 PKI fields Other (PKI only) See below.
 Only available for Other provider.

-When using the Other provider, you can use PKI (certificate-based) authentication.
+When using the Other provider (for example, to connect a local LLM), you can use PKI (certificate-based) authentication.
 With PKI, you can also optionally include an API key if your OpenAI-compatible service supports or requires one.
 The following fields are supported for PKI:

 • Certificate data (certificateData): PEM-encoded certificate content, base64-encoded.
 (Required for PKI)